antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

    + Rapid specification of non-trivial LSA workflows.

-   + The monad works with associations with string values, list of strings.
+   + The text data supplied to the monad can be: (i) a list of strings, or (ii) an association with string values.

-   + The monad use the Linear vector spaces model .
+   + The monad uses the Linear vector space model .

-   + The document-term frequency matrix is can be created after removing stop words and/or word stemming.
+   + The document-term frequency matrix can be created after removing stop words and/or word stemming.

    + It is easy to specify and apply different LSI weight functions.
 (Like "IDF" or "GFIDF".)

    + The monad can do dimension reduction with SVD and NNMF and corresponding matrix factors are retrievable with monad functions.

-   + Documents (or query strings) external to the monad a easily mapped into monad's Linear vector space of terms and the Linear vector space of topics.
+   + Documents (or query strings) external to the monad are easily mapped into monad's Linear vector space of terms and Linear vector space of topics.

    + The monad allows of cursory examination and summarization of the data.

    + The pipeline values can be of different types.
-Most monad functions modify the pipeline value; some modify the context; some just echo results.
+     (Most monad functions modify the pipeline value; some modify the context; some just echo results.)

    + It is easy to obtain the pipeline value, context, and different context objects for manipulation outside of the monad.